GaoYang-Thu/conv-pure-numpy/README.md

     2. start from these feature maps, build full connected layers, and reach final output (*the output array has 2 numbers: \[a,b]*).
     3. achieved backprobagation of the entire convolutional network!! :sunglasses::clap:
     4. output training data size, validation data size, testing data size and image size at the data generation process, to make data profiles clear
+    5. finished the validation part
 * Next:
     1. visualize all feature maps *(optional)*
     2. wrap forward and backward processes into cnn_forward() and cnn_backward() functions.
-    3. finish up the validation part.

 ## *References*
 1. [仅用numpy完成卷积神经网络](https://m.aliyun.com/yunqi/articles/585741)